A classic pie of fish in white sauce, topped with a simple bread and soufflé style topping.

 Add the cream cheese, butter and cheddar to a saucepan, melt over a low heat until runny (the mixture may look curdled but do not worry).
 Set aside for a moment.

-Whisk the egg white until stiff peaks form when the whisk is removed, then fold into the cheese mixture in the saucepan.
+In a spotlessly clean bowl, whisk the egg white until stiff peaks form when the whisk is removed.
+Fold the eggs whites into the cheese mixture.
 Season with salt and pepper and carefully stir.
 Stir in the bread cubes so they are all coated in the mixture.
-Spoon on top of the fish mixture so the cubes are in a single layer.
+Spoon onto the top of the chilled fish mixture so the cubes are in a single layer.

 Bake in the oven for 25-30 minutes until golden-brown and bubbling.
 If it is getting too brown cover it with foil and continue to bake.